Analyzing Machupo virus-receptor binding by molecular dynamics simulations: Materials and Methods

+We ran test simulations at several force constants and visually inspected the results.
+A force constant of 5~kcal/mol/\AA$^2$ was chosen due to its relatively low signal-to-noise ratio.
+This constant is slightly lower than the more common 7~kcal/mol/\AA$^2$ found in several recent studies; that value is commonly selected primarily because it is the force constant found in the SMD tutorial available through the NAMD developers.
+Moreover, the force constant could very likely be set to a range of nearby values with little loss in predictive power.

+In SMD experiments the pulling velocity should be as low as possible for the available computational time \citep{Cuendet2008,Cuendet2011}.
+We choose a velocity of 0.000001~\AA/fs = 1~\AA/ns, and direction down the positive $z$-axis.
+One could use faster pulling if the computing time must be reduced, but slower than necessary pulling speeds are not typically considered problematic.

-Finally, SMD was run for 15 ns (7,500,000) of chemical time.
-For each simulation, we randomly selected one of the equilibration runs for restart; per mutant, all of the results presented here are from 50 such replicates.
-All MACVGP/hTfR1 complexes separated by greater than 4 \AA ngstroms and many separated to 10 or more.
-As Figure 1 indicates, 4 \AA\ separation was more than sufficient to compare the point mutant variation in most cases.
+SMD was run for 15 ns (7,500,000 time steps) of chemical time.
+For each simulation, we randomly selected one of the equilibration runs for restart.
+We ran 50 replicate simulations per mutant for a total of 550 SMD simulations.
+All GP1/hTfR1 complexes separated by greater than 4 \AA\ and many separated to 10 or more.

-To leave the final trajectory of a tractable size, only 1000 evenly space frames were retained from each simulation, leaving a final trajectory size of 323 MB.
+To leave the final trajectory of a tractable size, only 1000 evenly spaced frames were retained from each simulation, leaving a final trajectory size of 323 MB.
 See the supplemental movie for a representative unbinding trajectory.
-All SMD simulations were performed on the Hrothgar cluster at Texas Tech University using NAMD 2.9.
+Initial development of the SMD protocol was carried out on the Lonestar cluster at the Texas Advanced Computing Center (TACC).
+All production SMD simulations were performed on the Hrothgar cluster at Texas Tech University, using NAMD 2.9.
 Each simulation was parallelized over 60 computational cores and utilized approximately 20 hours of computing time.
 The total chemical time simulated for this project was nearly 10 $\mu$s, requiring slightly over 1 million cpu-hours.